 The objective of this program is to provide doctoral students the opportunity to study and conduct research with faculty in areas of excellence in the Division of Resource Management, in particular, and in other divisions in the Davis College of Agriculture, Natural Resource and Design, in general.
 All students in the program complete a core consisting of research methods, graduate seminars, and teaching practicum.
 This major is designed primarily for students with a master's degree in the sciences or engineering.
 It consists of an applied economics foundation developed jointly by the student and the graduate advisory committee.
-For additional information contact Dr. Alan Collins, (304) 293-5486 or Alan.Collins@mail.wvu.edu.
+For additional information contact Dr. Levan Elbakidze (304) 293-5487 or email, levan.elbakidze@mail.wvu.edu.